About Chile Travel

 In this rugged wilderness, adventurers can explore primitive desert landscapes and a 12th-century Indian fortress.

 Easter Island (5 days)

-Easter Island and its giant stone sculptures are among the handful of places in the world that remains shrouded in mystery and myth.
+The island is among the handful of places in the world that remains part fact and part legend.

 Isla Negra, Valparaiso & Viña del Mar (1 day)

 Isla Negra is a family resort, Valparaiso is a 500-year-old port, and Viña del Mar was first developed in the 1870s.